The Best Oatmeal Cereal for Little One's

 Best choice for starting solids:

-- Single-grain, iron-fortified baby oatmeal cereal made from whole grain oats.
+- Single-grain, iron-fortified little one's oatmeal cereal made from whole grain oats.

-Yes — oatmeal cereal offers many nutritional benefits for babies:
+Yes — oatmeal cereal offers many nutritional benefits for little one's:

 - Iron fortified: Supports brain development and prevents anemia.